NCAA Division I men's basketball tournament: Final Four venues

 I don't know where this will lead, if anywhere, but the right thing is to sit down and have these conversations and see if we want our championship in more than eight cities or do we like playing exclusively in domes.
 None of the cities where we play our championship is named New York, Boston, Los Angeles, Chicago or Miami.
 We don't play on a campus.
 We play in professional football arenas.

 Under then-current criteria, only eleven stadiums could be considered as Final Four locations.
 On June 12, 2013, Katz reported that the NCAA had changed its policy.
 In July 2013, the NCAA had a portal available on its website for venues to make Final Four proposals in the 2017–2020 period, and there were no restrictions on proposals based on venue size.
 Also, the NCAA decided that future regionals will no longer be held in domes.
 In Katz's report, Lewis indicated that the use of domes for regionals was intended as a dry run for future Final Four venues, but this particular policy was no longer necessary because all of the Final Four sites from 2014 to 2016 had already hosted regionals.
 The policy was changed to only be used if a new venue would be hosting the subsequent tournament's Final Four.
-Under the current policy, the 2030 regionals could be held at Mercedes-Benz Stadium in Atlanta, which opened in 2017 that will be hosting its first Final Four in 2031.
+Under the current policy, the 2030 regionals could be held at Mercedes-Benz Stadium in Atlanta, which opened in 2017, as it will be hosting its first Final Four in 2031 after its planned 2020 hosting was cancelled.

 In 2004, the NCAA signed a memorandum of understanding with the city of Indianapolis, guaranteeing that the city would host one of five events—men's preliminary games, the men's Final Four, women's preliminary games, the women's Final Four, and the NCAA convention—at least once every five years, in exchange for land to expand the NCAA's Indianapolis headquarters, and for Indianapolis to serve as a designated backup city for the Final Four.
 This memorandum was stated to be in effect through 2039; in 2014, Visit Indy CEO Leonard Hoops stated that this agreement was only through 2010, and that Indianapolis participates in competitive bids for the events as with other cities.